128technology/docs/docs/conductor_upgrade.md

 If you are upgrading to version 5.3 or higher of the SSR software, please refer to the [Upgrade Considerations](intro_upgrade_considerations.md) before proceeding.
 :::

-Your SSR conductor must have internet access to download the latest software packages; for deployments where the SSR does not have internet access, you can use the SSR conductor as a repository (or proxy) to retrieve software images.
+Your SSR conductor must have internet access to download the latest software packages; for deployments where the routers managed by the conductor do not have internet access, you can use the SSR conductor as a repository (or proxy) to retrieve software images.
 As with any upgrade activity, it is always prudent to create a backup of your current software configuration before initiating any upgrade activity.

 There are two standard ways of upgrading a conductor: